-All Unpaid Revenue Share – Indicates any Revenue Share amount you're yet to receive.
+All Unpaid Revenue Share – Indicates any amount you're yet to receive.

-Revenue Share Expected in Next Cheque – Indicates Revenue Share you will receive on the next Rev Share Day, which is the 22nd day of each month.
+Revenue Share Expected in Next Cheque – Indicates the amount you will receive on the 22nd day of the next month.

-Last Revenue Share Paid – This shows the Revenue Share amount you most recently received on the 22nd day of the month before.
+Last Revenue Share Paid – This shows the amount you most recently received on the 22nd day of the month before.

-Revenue Share gets paid to eXp agents on the 22nd day of the month after Revenue Share was earned from the settled transaction.
+Revenue Share gets paid to agents on the 22nd day of the month after it's earned from the settled transaction.
 If, for example, one of the agents in your Revenue Share group settles a transaction between 1st March and 31st March, then the Revenue Share that you have earned will be paid out to you on 22nd April.